nuxt-community/auth-module/docs/options.md

 * **name** - Cookie name.
 * **options** - Cookie options.
-  * `options.expires` can be used to speficy cookie lifetime in days.
+  * `options.expires` can be used to specify cookie lifetime in days.
 Default is session only.

 ### `resetOnError`